 Intro – How to Study Effectively

 You need to study but procrastinate?
 Got a lack of motivation?
 Or you don’t know how to study smart?
 Whatever your study challenge is there is always a way to get motivated by taking on the right perspective and setting proper priorities.
 It also depends on the phase of your life.
-How much time can you actually invest for your studies?
+How much time can you actually invest in your studies?

 This post is aimed at students in higher education to find ideas that are not common place.
 Find more Tips for Studying from Home without loosing sight by the University of Washington with global ranking as of #72 by Top Universities.
 For ideas on higher education online courses go to free MOOC.
 This article here is also aimed at adults who need to take on formal studies again for whatever reason.
 You’ll come along three practical tips on how to get work done.
 Then, you’ll find two more tips on the right mindset.
 Studying is your current work, isn’t it?

 Study Effectively with a Schedule and Stick to it

 A day’s schedule.
 In my final Master’s year I came across this tip on how to study effectively by a friend – and I used it throughout the entire year.
 By the way, more on Master’s degrees in Germany here.
 Here the suggestion: Schedule your day and with some routine you’ll soon know how to study effectively.
 Set a timer following this suggestion.
 Start at any time you choose:

 - 1 hour studying